akramsabbah9/roshambo/README.md

 2. From there, http://localhost:8000 will link to the API, and http://localhost:3000 will link to the frontend.
 4. Refer to `docker-compose` documentation for further options, such as running in detached mode.

+## Adding React-Bootstrap

+1. cd into your working directory and run `npm install react-bootstrap bootstrap`.
+2. import "bootstrap/dist/css/bootstrap.min.css" in your javascript file in the component folder and in the index.js that is used to render React.

 ## Testing

 -  To test frontend components, run `npm run test`.